 Enzyme that, when applied topically on skin, appears to be a very good antioxidant.
-Taken internally, alpha lipoic acid is a water- and fat-soluble antioxidant that is capable of regenerating other antioxidants, such as vitamins C and E (Source: www.naturaldatabase.com).
-It is also believed to exert numerous anti-inflammatory effects.
-While studies of alpha lipoic acid do exist, few of them were carried out on people, and none were double-blind in an attempt to evaluate its effects on wrinkling (Sources: British Journal of Dermatology
+Taken internally, alpha lipoic acid is a water- and fat-soluble antioxidant that is capable of regenerating other antioxidants, such as vitamins C and E. It is also believed to exert numerous anti-inflammatory effects.

-Note that alpha lipoic acid is extremely vulnerable to degradation by sunlight (Source: Journal of Clinical Biochemistry and Nutrition, May 2009, pages 218–222).
-Lastly, higher amounts of alpha lipoic acid (5% or greater) are capable of causing burning or stinging sensations or a mild rash on skin.
+It’s clear from the research that alpha lipoic acid is a potent antioxidant, but it isn’t the only one; there are lots of great antioxidants, whether in the form of food, supplements, or applied topically to skin.
+Note that alpha lipoic acid is extremely vulnerable to degradation by sunlight.
+Last, higher concentrations of alpha lipoic acid (5% or greater) are capable of causing a burning or stinging sensation and/or a mild rash on skin.

 - Beitner H. Randomized; placebo-controlled; double blind study on the clinical efficacy of a cream containing 5% alpha-lipoic acid related to photoageing of facial skin..
 Br J Dermatol..
 2003;149(4):841-9.

 - Podda M, Grundmann-Kollmann M. Low molecular weight antioxidants and their role in skin ageing.
 Clin Exp Dermatol..
 2001;26(7):578-82.

 - Wada T, Wakami H, Konishi T, Matsugo S. The Degradation and Regeneration of a-Lipoic Acid under the Irradiation of UV Light in the Existence of Homocysteine..
 J Clin Biochem Nutr..
 2009;44(3):218–222.